 Why Is the Snowball Method So Popular?

-This may bring you to the logical next question, “why is the snowball method so popular compared to avalanche or savvy method when you can lose money on interest?”
+This may bring you to the logical next question, “Why is the snowball method so popular compared to the avalanche or savvy method when you can lose money on interest?”

 You can find the answer in two words.
 Dave Ramsey.

 Dave Ramsey is an extremely popular personal finance guru who created the 7 Baby Steps to achieve financial freedom.
 Dave Ramsey’s Total Money Makeover has sold over 500 million copies and has been on the Wall Street Journal bestsellers list for over 500 weeks.

 Dave Ramsey preaches the debt snowball method in Baby Step 2.